Not all fields are mandatory, but it's highly recommended that you complete as many fields as possible.

 - Tagline (optional): a few words – maximum a sentence – that sums up this title.
 Sometimes called a logline.

 - Other descriptions (optional): descriptions of your title in other languages.
 One for each language, add as many as you want.
 A language must be selected for each description you add here.
+Please submit a foreign language description to match each foreign language subtitle you submit.

 Marketing & Links